Neel-517/Atlas-Lab-Employees-Attrition-and-Performance/README.md

 ## **Project Overview**

 This analysis dives into detailed data on Atlas Lab employees.
-This dashboard is broken into 3 parts: Demographics, Jobs, and Ratings.
+This dashboard is broken into 3 parts: Demographics, Jobs, and Ratings
-- <ins>Employee demographics</ins> consists of the breakdown of ethnicity, age groups, gender, state, and education levels.
+- <ins>Employee Demographics</ins> consists of the breakdown of Ethnicity, Gender, Age Groups, Education Levels, State, and Business Travel.
-- <ins>Employee Jobs</ins> consists of changes in hiring by year along with the attrition rate, salary ranges, gender breakdown in each department and job role, and employees' overtime status.
+- <ins>Employee Jobs</ins> consists of changes in hiring by year along with the attrition rate, Salary Ranges, gender breakdown in each department and job role, Stock Levels, and employees' Overtime Status.
-- <ins>Employee Ratings</ins> consists of employees who gave a score of 1 through 5 on a 5-point scale, which includes environment satisfaction, job satisfaction, work-life balance, and relationship satisfaction.
+- <ins>Employee Ratings</ins> consists of employees who gave a score of 1 through 5 on a 5-point scale, which includes Job Satisfaction, Environment Satisfaction, Relationship Satisfaction, and Work-Life balance.

 Each dashboard consists of four filters: **Year**, **Gender**, **Attrition** (to toggle results of those who already left), & **Department**.